 Anglers and other campaigning groups can now ask water companies directly about sewage pollution and over-abstraction that damages rivers and coastal waters.
 In the past, companies refused to provide any information when asked, whilst others expressly refused to disclose information in line with this law.
 The Judges in this case ruled they were wrong to do so.

 The water and sewerage industry causes significant damage to the environment every year.
 This is partly due to the very nature of what it does in treating sewage and abstracting water, but in many cases it can be due to mismanagement.
-The industry will now have to open up what it does to much greater public scrutiny.
+As a result of Fish Legal’s win the industry has been forced to open up what it does to much greater public scrutiny.

 A copy of the judgement can be read here: https://www.bailii.org/uk/cases/UKUT/AAC/2015/52.html